Vancouver, Washington: Climate

 Vancouver lies just north of Portland, Oregon, with which it shares a similar climate.
-Both are classified as warm-summer Mediterranean (Csb) on the Köppen climate classification, with certain key exceptions.
+Both are classified as warm-summer Mediterranean (Csb) on the Köppen climate classification, but with certain key differences.
 High pressures east of the Cascade Range create something of a venturi effect, leading to cold east winds down the Columbia River Gorge.
 Unsheltered by the Willamette Valley, Vancouver has historically seen colder temperatures, including "silver thaw" storms where freezing rain cakes limbs and power lines.
 Such storms can paralyze Vancouver.
 This occasionally freezes the river, and in 1916 cut electric power in the city for almost two weeks.
 Rainfall occurs frequently throughout the fall, winter, and spring, but ceases around the middle of June, with dry and warm weather lasting through September.
 Average annual precipitation is 42 in.
 Heavy snowfalls are infrequent and snow often falls and doesn't stick, with major snowstorms only occurring every 2–4 years.
 Close proximity to the river was also a concern for flooding, before dams constricted the river, destroying features such as Celilo Falls.
 Periodic floods have been a nuisance, with two of the most destructive occurring in June 1894 and May 1948.
 The 1948 Columbia River flood almost topped the Interstate Bridge's support piers and completely destroyed nearby Vanport, Oregon.
-Other unusual storms include the Columbus Day windstorm of 1962 and an April 5, 1972, tornado which rated F3 on the Fujita scale, striking a local school.
+Other unusual storms include the Columbus Day Storm of 1962 and an April 5, 1972, tornado which rated F3 on the Fujita scale, striking a local school.
 An EF1 tornado struck on January 10, 2008, just after noon, causing moderate damage along a 2 mi path from Vancouver Lake to the unincorporated Hazel Dell area.

 Because many Vancouver residents work in Portland, there is typically significant rush-hour traffic congestion on two bridges that cross the Columbia River – the Interstate Bridge and the Glenn Jackson Bridge.
 In 2017 there were 297,932 weekday vehicle crossings on the two bridges.

 Demographics

+2020 census

+As of the 2020 census, there were 190,915 people, and 75,663 households in the county.
+The population density was 3,917.2/sq mi.The racial makeup of the city was 76.5% White, 2.3% African American, 0.6% Native American, 5.5% Asian, 1.6% Pacific Islander, and 9.1% from two or more races.
+Hispanic or Latino people of any race were 14.7% of the population.

+The average household size was 2.46 people.

+22.1% of the population were under 18, and 6.2% were under 5.
+15.7% of people were older than 65.
+The gender makeup of the city was 50.6% female, and 49.4% male.

+The median household income was $67,462, but the per capita income was $36,053.
+12.7% of the population was below the poverty line.

+The ancestry of the city is 16.1% German, 10.9% English, 9.7% Irish, 3.9% Norwegian, 2.9% Italian, 2.8% French, 1.5% Polish, and 0.7% Subsaharan African.